AlbertoRamosGarcia/DeviceFingerprinting-Tools/README.md

 # Stimulated Microcontroller Dataset for New IoT Device Identification Schemes through On-Chip Sensor Monitoring

-En this repository, the scripts are provided for manipulating the dataset (available on **Zenodo**) to construct subsets in multiple formats and options.
+In this repository, the scripts are provided for manipulating the dataset (available on **Zenodo**) to construct subsets in multiple formats and options.
 These subsets are generated from readings collected from on-chip sensors of various electronic devices during the execution of different workloads.
 The aim is to train models capable of uniquely identifying these devices based on their behavior.

 Access to the dataset at [Zenodo](https://doi.org/tobe.fulfilled/zenodo.tbd).